The Importance of Energy Conservation for Individuals with Duchenne

 Where to Start

-It is recommended that parents and school based personnel partner together to develop a plan for individuals with Duchenne muscular dystrophy.
+It is recommended that parents and school-based personnel partner together to develop a plan for individuals with Duchenne muscular dystrophy.
 Participation and involvement of the individual is also encouraged to ensure the effectiveness of the plan.
-The type of participation may differ based on factors such as: age, cognitive ability, etc., however it is important that the individual is included in the planning process.
+The type of participation may differ based on factors such as age or cognitive ability, but it is important that the individual is included in the planning process.

 In order to plan an individual’s school day, it is important to capture information regarding activities, time of day, and tasks which lead to increased fatigue in an individual with Duchenne muscular dystrophy.
 An activity log is a simple tool that can be customized to reflect an individual’s needs.